webbk18/CAL-Wiki/_Lexicon/Essence.md

 Sentient Creatures such as [Humans](Humans.md)], [Elves](Elves.md), [Dwarves](Dwarves.md) and [Orcs](Orcs.md) absorb Essence in a process called [Cultivation](Cultivation.md).

+Cycling Essence through one's eyes allows them to Essence and how it is flowing.

 # Essence Types
 - Fire